ORJournal/2024.0991/README.md

 To replicate the results in offline setting, reported in Table 1, Table 2 and Figure 5, Figure 6 and Figure 7 of the paper, use file runDD.bat (on a Windows machine).

 To replicate the results in online setting, reported in Figure 4 and Figure 1 of the paper, use file runDDOnline.bat (on a Windows machine).

+Note that Mosek 10.0 was used in the paper.
+The experiments were run in a laptop with a 12th Gen Intel Core i7-1280 CPU and 32 GB RAM.
+All experiments were run using a single thread.

 ## Source code
 The source code can be found in the src folder.